ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/testing.rst

 .. warning::

     each Orange widget should be in a dedicated file.
-Else widget discovery done by orange will fail.
+Else an error will be printed when running the canvas and the widget will not be available in Orange.

 Test it with 'Orange3 python script' widget